 A digital marketing strategy is different from a digital marketing campaign.
 When talking about digital marketing strategy, we are referring to a master plan or a blueprint to achieve a long-term or macro goal.
 Campaigns on the other hand are the specific tactics used to achieve more micro, short-term goals within the digital marketing strategy.

-For example, a digital marketing strategy includes setting marketing objectives based on the analysis of market information and target audiences, selecting digital marketing channels and platforms, determining channel-specific delivery tactics, and defining macro marketing KPIs to measure the performance of the digital marketing strategy.
+A digital marketing strategy involves setting marketing objectives based on the analysis of market information and target audiences, selecting digital marketing channels and platforms, determining channel-specific delivery tactics, and defining macro marketing KPIs to measure the performance of the digital marketing strategy.

-On the other hand, an example of a digital marketing campaign centers around creating brand awareness (micro objective) by launching a viral marketing campaign (tactic) on a specific social media channel like Facebook.
+On the other hand, an example of a digital marketing campaign centres around creating brand awareness (micro objective) through launching a viral marketing campaign (tactic) on a specific social media channel like Facebook.
 Short term (micro) KPIs are used to keep track of the progress and success of the digital marketing campaign.

 This map will act as a key reference document when determining which digital marketing channels to target and which digital marketing tactics your team should execute.

 The implementation process of a digital marketing strategy which we cover in our 2-day digital marketing strategy course looks like this:

 For a more comprehensive example, check out a digital marketing strategic plan sample completed by one of Equinet’s graduates from the Certified Digital Marketing Strategist (CDMS) programme.

 You may also download a free digital marketing strategic plan template (Word Doc) to start planning a digital marketing strategy for your business.

 There are many types or categories of digital marketing.
 Examples of digital marketing include: